textpattern/textpattern.github.io/brand/user-docs-guide.md

 You are still in second-person mode, but you've introduced a third-party, the potential future collaborators of the reader.
 It could just as well be third-person singular (*his*, *her*).
 But for the vast majority of documentation, you will never need to do this.

-Another exception is with regard to materials like you are reading now, materials written by editors for other editorial collaborators. _We_ are speaking to each other, so use of ‘we’ (first-person plural) can be appropriate in pages like this.
+Another exception is with regard to materials like you are reading now, materials written by editors for other editorial collaborators. _We_ are speaking to each other, so use of 'we’ (first-person plural) can be appropriate in pages like this.

 ### Abbreviations

-Regarding user documentation, two topics are especially important to review in the [Abbreviations](/brand/editorial-style-guide#abbreviations) section of the editorial style guide: the avoidance of common-word abbreviations like ‘admin’, and the recommended use of Latin idioms as abbreviations in parenthetical notes over English equivalents in regular text.
+Regarding user documentation, two topics are especially important to review in the [Abbreviations](/brand/editorial-style-guide#abbreviations) section of the editorial style guide: the avoidance of common-word abbreviations like 'admin’, and the recommended use of Latin idioms as abbreviations in parenthetical notes over English equivalents in regular text.

 ### Brand name